 7. Drive confidently, but very slowly and carefully

 Have you ever driven in the snow or on ice before?
 If you’re South African, you probably haven’t.
 It really is very different and it’s easy to panic when you hit a patch of ice.
 Make sure you keep telling yourself to remain calm, don’t panic and whatever you do, don’t swing the wheel.
 Just keep your hands tightly on the steering wheel, keep your foot off the brake pedal, lift your other foot off the petrol and wait for the ice to pass.
 If you see a patch of ice ahead, don’t hit the brakes, and rather lift your foot off the petrol.
+Remember that just because you’re travelling safely, doesn’t mean everyone else will.
+If the unfortunate does happen and someone that’s driving carelessly crashes into you, you might want to consider looking for a lawyer like this Rock Hill car accident lawyer to get compensation for any injuries you’ve suffered.

 8. Use your credit card